SaiNagaAnirudh13/MedInsight-Pro/README.md

-------MedInsight Pro - Disease Prediction and Information Center MedInsight Pro is a web-based application developed using Streamlit that predicts the risk of three diseases: Diabetes, Heart Disease, and Parkinson's Disease.
+🌟 MedInsight Pro - Disease Prediction and Information Center 🌟 MedInsight Pro is a web-based application developed using Streamlit that predicts the risk of three diseases: Diabetes, Heart Disease, and Parkinson's Disease.
 This application uses pre-trained machine learning models to provide predictions and personalized health recommendations based on user inputs.

-----Table of Contents
+📚 Table of Contents

 Features
 Installation
 Usage